linode/docs/docs/guides/kubernetes/securing-an-LKE-cluster/index.md

 ## Securing Kubernetes Users

 In Linux administration, the application of [Users, Groups, and Permissions](/docs/guides/linux-users-and-groups/) is a tried and tested method for improving a security posture for a number of use cases.
-Kubernetes administration similarly applies the same concepts using RBAC, Service Accounts, and more.
+Kubernetes administration similarly applies the same concepts using **RBAC** (Role Based Access Control), **Service Accounts**, and more.
 For example, when interacting with a standard Kubernetes installation, the default behavior is for a singular `kubeconfig` file to provide unlimited access to the relevant cluster.
-With RBAC and Service accounts, kubeconfig files can be created for specific individuals in an organization to interact with only the parts of the cluster that they and the processes configured by them need access to, helping to reduce risk.
+With RBAC and Service accounts, kubeconfig files can be created for specific individuals in an organization, giving them access only to the parts of the cluster that they need.

 ## In This Guide

-While the Linode Kubernetes Engine(LKE) is a managed Platform as a Service solution providing a base level of security, it does not by default handle the creation of roles and service accounts for any applications that are configured on LKE.
-This guide will serve as a tutorial for creating a Role and Rolebinding for an example user in their own namespace, so that users can export a custom Kubeconfig file so users can authenticate with limited permissions.
+While the Linode Kubernetes Engine(LKE) is a managed Platform as a Service solution providing a base level of security, it does not by default handle the creation of roles and service accounts for any users that are configured on LKE.
+This guide will serve as a tutorial for creating a Role and Rolebinding for an example user in the example user's own namespace, so that users can export a custom Kubeconfig file for users to authenticate with for limited permissions.
+This way, all users in a specific cluster will not be required to have full administrator permissions.

 ### Before You Begin